Panda diplomacy: Pre-1950s

-Lease policy
+Mexico

+Mexico and the PRC established formal relations on February 14, 1972.
+On September 10, 1975, two pandas, Pe Pe (male) and Ying Ying (female), were gifted to Mexico as a sign of friendship by Mao Zedong following the April 1973 state visit to China by President Luis Echeverría.
+The pandas were delivered by Vicepremier of the State Council Chen Yonggui and received by First Lady María Esther Zuno.
+They were housed at Chapultepec Zoo.
+The zoo became the first institution outside China to successfully breed pandas.

+Although China shifted from panda gifts to a policy of high-priced loans in 1984, Mexico has retained ownership of the locally born pandas since their lineage traces to gifted pandas.

+In 1980, Pe Pe and Ying Ying had Xen Li, the first panda born outside China, however, she did not survive into adulthood.
+In 1983 the couple had Liang Liang.
+In 1985 Ying Ying gave birth to twins, an unnamed cub and Xiu Hua.
+In 1987, Ying Ying gave birth to another set of twins, Ping Ping and Shuan Shuan.
+In 1981 Ying Ying gave birth to Tohui, who in turn mothered Xin Xin (with Chia Chia, a gifted panda originally at the London Zoo).
+Xin Xin is the last living panda not owned by China.

+Post-1984

 In 1984, China's leader Deng Xiaoping modified the policy, such that subsequent pandas would be leased, instead of gifted, beginning with China presenting two pandas to Los Angeles during the 1984 Olympic Games for $50,000 per month per panda.
-This practice was again modified in 1991 in favor of long-term leases.
+This practice was again modified in 1991 in favour of long-term leases.
 China began to offer pandas to other nations only on ten-year lease.
 The standard lease terms include a fee of up to US$1 million per year and a provision that any cubs born during the lease period be the property of the People's Republic of China.
 Since 1998, because of a World Wildlife Fund lawsuit, the U.S. Fish and Wildlife Service allows a U.S. Zoo to import a panda only if the zoo can ensure that China will channel more than half of its loan fee into conservation efforts for wild pandas and their habitat.
 The gifting of two pandas to Hong Kong in 2007 was ostensibly an exception to this lease model, but can be seen as outside of the spectrum of panda diplomacy.

 After the 2008 Sichuan earthquake that severely damaged many facilities, 60 pandas required new housing.
-The majority were given to nations that had favorable trade agreements with China, or those that supplied China with necessary resources, such as uranium from Australia.
+The majority were given to nations that had favourable trade agreements with China or those that supplied China with necessary resources, such as uranium from Australia.